 Saudi Arabia will be keen to make its mark in the runup to the G20 Summit in November 2020, the country’s first time as host.
 It will likely do what is necessary to allay foreign investors’ fears, although its geopolitical imperatives and domestic pressures are unlikely to subside in the short term.
 Its sovereign wealth fund, Public Investment Fund, continues to be outward looking and recently made investments in an American cruise operator and European oil majors.
 Investments strategic to Saudi Arabia’s Vision 2030 may have some cushion against domestic uncertainties thereby opening new doors for foreign investors despite the amplified risks in the short term.
 Malaysian investors will be keenly watching these developments as they assess the risks and opportunities of doing business in Saudi Arabia going forward.

-Sultana El-Sayed is an associate managing director in the Business Intelligence and Investigations practice, based in the Riyadh office.
+Sultana El-Sayed is an associate managing director in the Forensic Investigations and Intelligence practice, based in the Riyadh office.

-Jenn Beh is a vice president in the Business Intelligence and Investigations practice, based in the Singapore Office.
+Jenn Beh is a vice president in the Forensic Investigations and Intelligence practice, based in the Singapore Office.